Traditional types of paints and finishes

 - Stapleton, Ian, How to restore the Old Aussie House, The Flannel Flower Press, Yeronga, Queensland, 1991

-More information on painting
+For more information on painting heritage properties:

 - contact TAFE for courses on painting and decorating techniques

-- view other Council fact sheets:
+- view other Brisbane City Council online fact sheets: